adbjo/mattermost-webapp/report.md

 Kasper: 6 hours

 Mainly worked on manage_auto_responder file and manage_auto_responder.test file.
 Had to change proptypes to Props in manage_auto_responder file and move them outside of the function and update some parameters.
 There was some issue with some of the props and I had to get in touch with the developers whom gave me premission to add the props in autosize_textarea.
-Gabrial pair-programmed with me on manage_auto_responder.
+Gabriel pair-programmed with me on manage_auto_responder.

 8. running code?